tomasszabo/powerbi-powershell-cmdlets-example/README.md

 Consider using certificates instead of client secrets for higher security.
 PowerBI PowerShell script can be adapted to accept certificate instead of client secret.

+> **Warning**
-> **Important**
+>
-> An app using service principal authentication that calls read-only admin APIs must not have any admin-consent required permissions for Power BI set on it in the Azure portal.
+> An app using service principal authentication that calls PowerBI read-only admin APIs must not have any admin-consent required permissions for Power BI set on it in the Azure portal.
+Therefore do not add any API permissions in Azure AD, permissions for service principals are configured in PowerBI.

 Now create security group for service principals that will be used to grant access to PowerBI: